 Dozens of abandoned trains rise against the otherwise flat horizon.
 Large iron and steel locomotives, iron-red from rust yet preserved by the arid climate, stand on long-forgotten railroad tracks.

 It was fun to explore and climb within the twisted wreckage.

 Our next stop of the day was Colchani.
 This small Bolivian town is home to just 600 people.
 Only a few buildings flank the main road through town.
 It serves as the primary gateway for those visiting the Salt Flats.

 We stopped for a few minutes for a quick tour of the town’s small salt factory.
 There, we learned about how the salt is mined from the flats and exported to other areas of Bolivia and the world.

-So, after we spent some time taking photos in the Salt Flats we ended up back-tracking through Uyuni and taking the main road to San Juan.
+So, after we took photos in the Salt Flats, we ended up back-tracking through Uyuni and taking the main road to San Juan.
 There, we lunched at the Salt Hotel and settled in for the night.